 Peptide-functionalised nanoparticles and cell-penetrating peptides (CPPs) also hold great promise for improving drug bioavailability and targeted therapy in cervical cancer.
 Studies have shown that nanoparticle-based drug delivery enhances drug retention, increases cellular uptake, and minimizes off-target effects, thereby improving therapeutic efficacy while reducing toxicity to healthy tissues [180].
 Additionally, innovative applications of self-assembling peptides and proteins, such as albumin and ferritin, are being explored for RNA-based therapeutics, offering increased precision and stability in drug delivery for cancer treatment.
 As research advances, these novel approaches have the potential to transform cervical cancer management, paving the way for more effective, targeted, and patient-friendly therapeutic strategies.

 Acknowledgments

-The authors acknowledge the support of the National Research Foundation (NRF) of South Africa via the SARChI Chair program awarded to Prof Yahya Choonara for providing the necessary resources and facilities to conduct this research.
+The authors acknowledge the financial support of the National Research Foundation (NRF) of South Africa under the SARChI Chair program (Grant No. PPNT230823145247), awarded to Prof. Yahya Choonara.

 Authors' contribution